hgiesel/closet/clozes/blanking-obscuring.md

 ---
 ## Ellipsers

-Each of these behaviors was implemented by providing custom ellipsers.
+Both of these behaviors was implemented by providing custom ellipsers.

 An ellipser is a function that outputs a string.
 There are two ellipsers: the _active ellipser_, and the _inactive ellipser_.